 2. Select the calibration channel corresponding to the instrument, and choose Broadband Noise.
-Select the Z component and a suitable duration and amplitude, and click Inject now.
-A new data stream, ending $C{\underline{n}}$ ($\underline{n} = 0 - 7$) or MB, should appear in Scream!'s main window containing the returned calibration signal.
+Select the component you wish to calibrate, together with a suitable duration and amplitude, and click Inject now.
+A new data stream, ending $C{\underline{n}}$ (\underline{n} = 0 - 7) or MB, should appear in Scream!'s main window containing the returned calibration signal.

-3. Open a Waveview window on the calibration signal and the returned streams by selecting them and double-clicking.
+- 3. Open a Waveview window on the calibration signal and the returned streams by selecting them and double-clicking.
 The streams should display the calibration signal combined with the sensors' own measurements.
-If you cannot see the calibration signal, zoom into the Waveview using the scaling icons at the top left of the window or the cursor keys.

-Drag the calibration stream $C\underline{n}$ across the Waveview window, so that it is at the top.

-- 4. If the returning signal is saturated, retry using a calibration signal with lower amplitude, until the entire curve is visible in the Waveview window. - 5.
-If you need to scale one, but not another, of the traces, rightclick on the trace and select Scale...
+If you cannot see the calibration signal, zoom into the Waveview using the scaling icons at the top left of the window or the cursor keys. - Drag the calibration stream $C\underline{n}$ across the Waveview window, so that it is at the top. - 4.
+If the returning signal is saturated, retry using a calibration signal with lower amplitude, until the entire curve is visible in the Waveview window. - 5.
+If you need to scale one, but not another, of the traces, right-click on the trace and select Scale....
 You can then type in a suitable scale factor for that trace. - 6.
-Pause the Waveview window by clicking on the III icon. - 7.
-Hold down SHIFT and drag across the window to select the calibration signal and the returning component(s).
+Pause the Waveview window by clicking on the lacktriangledown icon. - 7.
+Hold down the shift key (1) and drag across the window to select the calibration signal and the returning component(s).
 Release the mouse button, keeping SHIFT held down.
 A menu will pop up.
 Choose Broadband Noise Calibration.

-9. The script will ask you to fill in sensor calibration parameters.
+8. The script will ask you to fill in sensor calibration parameters for each component you have selected.